 Integrated optofluidics

-We have developed micron-scale liquid-core optical waveguides that form the basis of fully planar optofluidic devices where both light and fluids are guided on a chip.
-Having demonstrated optical detection of single bioparticles without the need of advanced microscopy, we are working towards a new class of portable biomedical analytic instruments.
+We are developing optoflluidic devices based on micron-scale liquid-core optical waveguides where both light and fluids are guided on a chip.
+We are working on novel methods for on-chip detection and manipulation of single particles for a new class of portable biomedical analytic instruments.
 If you want to learn more, click on the links on the left.

 Nanopores in optofluidic devices